Fluctuations of the 2-spin SSK model with magnetic field: Main results and notation

 The third and final scaling regime we consider is when the temperature is low, $\beta >1$ and the magnetic field is of order $h \sim N^{-1/2}$.
 We assume, \beq 1 + c \leq \beta \leq c^{-1}, \qquad h^2 \beta = \theta N^{-1}, \eeq for fixed $c>0$ and $\theta >0$.
 The results in this section are proven in Section \ref{sec:micro}.

-Our first results show that for the free energy, the fluctuations coincide with the low temperature result of \cite{baiklee} in that they are governed by the largest eigenvalue of $M$ and are asymptotically Tracy-Widom.
-This theorem is proven in Section \ref{sec:micro-fe}. \bet Under the assumption \eqref{eqn:mr-micro-ass} we have for all sufficiently small $\eps$ that with probability at least $1- N^{-\eps_1}$ for some $\eps_1 >0$ and $N$ large enough that,
+\paragraph{Free energy.} Our first results show that for the free energy, the fluctuations coincide with the low temperature result of \cite{baiklee} in that they are governed by the largest eigenvalue of $M$ and are asymptotically Tracy-Widom.
+This theorem is proven in Section \ref{sec:micro-fe}. \bet[Free energy fluctuations] Under the assumption \eqref{eqn:mr-micro-ass} we have for all sufficiently small $\eps$ that with probability at least $1- N^{-\eps_1}$ for some $\eps_1 >0$ and $N$ large enough that,